n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 ## Translations

-There are three npm tasks pertaining to translations:
+There are two npm tasks pertaining to translations:

 * `npm run build-pack-translations` will:
   * populate `src/lang/babele-sources` with template translation files based on the packs.